Wake/Lift: Release

-Months before the album's release, the band had been performing "Red in Tooth and Claw" at live show as far back as April 2007.

-The track "Wake" was posted on the MySpace for Translation Loss Records in a low-quality format on August 17, 2007, and again later on Rosetta's own MySpace on August 19, 2007.
+The band had been performing "Red in Tooth and Claw" at live show as far back as April 2007, months before the album's release.
+The track "Wake" was posted on the Translation Loss Records Myspace page in a low-quality format on August 17, 2007, and again later on Rosetta's own Myspace page on August 19, 2007.

 A component disc, entitled The Cleansing Undertones of Wake/Lift, was released alongside Wake/Lift.
 It contains a collection of ambient samples used by Armine.
-It is, however, not meant to be synchronized with Wake/Lift (as The Galilean Satellites was); Armine "purposely designed The Cleansing Undertones of Wake/Lift to make Wake/Lift sound terrible if played together".
+The album not meant to be synchronized with Wake/Lift, and Armine "purposely designed The Cleansing Undertones of Wake/Lift to make Wake/Lift sound terrible if played together".